Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: S/T of BFCA -- Quantum criticality and thermopower

-A more suggestive representation of the $S/T$ data presented in Fig. \ref{fig:BFCA_SdT} is the contour plot of $S/T$ as a function of doping and $\log T$ in Fig. \ref{fig:BFCA_SdTx}. $S/T$ maps a 'hot' region above the SC dome, bordered by the two Lifshitz transitions, LT1 and LT2, with a dome-like distribution of intensity.
-In this doping region ($x=$ 0.025-0.1) the size of the electron X- and hole $\Gamma$-pocket is similar \cite{BFCALifshitz}.
-The peak of intensity is close to $x =$ 0.05, where the QCP is approached, close to the reported incommensurate spin-density-wave (IC-SDW) region, that was observed by neutron diffraction in the doping range between 0.056 $< x <$ 0.06 \cite{Pratt}.
-The doping-induced suppression of the structural and magnetic transitions leads to the weakening of a nesting-driven SDW order which results in an enhancement of the spin fluctuations in the region marked by red color in the Fig. \ref{fig:BFCA_SdTx}.
+A more suggestive representation of the thermopower data presented in Fig. \ref{fig:BFCA_SdT} is the contour plot of $S/T$ as a function of Co substitution and $\log T$ in Fig. \ref{fig:BFCA_SdTx}. $S/T$ maps a hot region above the SC dome, bordered by the two Lifshitz transitions, LT1 and LT2, with a dome-like distribution of intensity.
+In this substitution region ($x = 0.025-0.1$) the size of the electron $X$ and hole $\Gamma$ pocket is similar \cite{BFCALifshitz}.
+The peak of intensity is close to $x =$ 0.05, where the QCP is approached, close to the reported incommensurate spin-density-wave (IC-SDW) region, which was observed by neutron diffraction in the range 0.056 $< x <$ 0.06 \cite{Pratt}.
+The substitution-induced suppression of the structural and magnetic transitions coincides with the weakening of a nesting-driven SDW order, which results in an enhancement of the spin fluctuations in the region marked by the red color in Fig. \ref{fig:BFCA_SdTx}.
 It is the same region of the phase diagram where the back-bending of the separate SDW and structural tetragonal-to-orthorhombic transition occurs below SC $T_c$ \cite{Nandi,Pratt09}.
-The observed competition between the superconductivity and magnetism/orthorhombicity is explained by the magnetoelastic coupling and the closely related nematic order.
-The nematic fluctuations above $T_S$ are coupled to the lattice in the normal state, which induces the concomitant structural and nematic transition followed by the magnetic transition at lower temperature \cite{FernandesElastic,FernandesNematic}.